This walk was originally developed in cooperation with Wien Museum, as part of their major retrospective on Wagner.

-On Otto Wagner’s birthday, and 100 years after he died, we celebrate the work of this radical Vienna architect, by exploring all this buildings in a single day.
-In previous years, we staged a Grosse Marsch through Vienna, visiting every Bezirk (on foot, inside 9 hours).
+100 years after his death, we celebrate the work of the radical-elegant Vienna architect Otto Wagner, by exploring all his buildings in a single day.
+In previous years, we staged a Long March through Vienna, visiting every Bezirk (on foot, inside 9 hours).
 This summer, we play with the format, by looking at all of Otto Wagner, and the way he influenced our home town.
-35 buildings, 16 Bezirke!
+36 buildings, 16 Districts!

 Walk leader: Eugene Quinn